netplexflix/Movie-Recommendations-for-Plex/README.md

 Now go to Plex settings → Manage Library Access
 For each user other than the person who is allowed to see this collection: click on their names, go to 'Restrictions' → click 'edit' next to MOVIES → under 'EXCLUDE LABELS' add the label you gave the collection.
 (Again IMPORTANT: Do NOT use the username tag!) and save changes.
 Repeat this for any "What Should I watch?" collection you have made for user(group)s.

-If you have many users, I made a script to do this in bulk: [Exclusion Label Manager for Plex](https://github.com/netplexflix/Exclusion-Label-Manager-for-Plex)
+If you have many users, I made a script to do this in bulk: 🏷️[User Restrictions Label Manager for Plex](https://github.com/netplexflix/User-Restrictions-Label-Manager-for-Plex)

 > [!IMPORTANT]
 > Exclusion rules unfortunately do NOT work when pinning a collection to the home page.</br>